 Why Mediation?
 What Does it Involve?

 Mediation is a confidential, voluntary process in which the participants discuss their needs and concerns, and with the assistance of a mediator, utilizing problem-solving techniques, they reach agreements on the issues and create their own solutions.
 By resolving disputes in mediation, parties determine for themselves what is important and, ultimately the outcome of the situation.
 While the benefits of mediation vary somewhat depending upon the nature of the dispute, and the model of mediation applied, the following are some of the benefits typically associated with mediation.

 ◘ Low Cost: Mediation is generally much less costly than using the adversarial court system with a divorce lawyer.

 ◘ Speed: Mediating a family law matter is typically much faster than taking a case through the court system.

 ◘ CONFIDENTIALITY: The mediation process is confidential with no public record of what goes on in your sessions, unlike litigation.
-Because everything that occurs within the mediation remains privileged and confidential, the parties cannot refer to what occurred or was said during mediation in the future.
+Because everything that occurs within the mediation remains privileged and confidential, the parties cannot refer to what occurred or be said during mediation in the future.
 Contrast this with divorce litigation where parties file pleadings in the public file and make allegations against each other in open court.
 Even more shocking to many litigants is that all their financial information is made public as a result of the divorce litigation – this is a huge surprise to many litigants!

 ◘ Your Schedule: Mediation sessions are determined by the parties and thus are held when convenient for them.
 Thus you don’t need to miss work or other activities as you would in litigation where you’re at the mercy of the court’s busy calendar.